daviebadger/notes/restructuredtext/restructuredtext.rst

 * ``halt_level`` (default ``4``, also as ``--halt=4``)

-  * exit immediately with a non-zero code after a first system message at or above the halt level (show only one system message)
+  * exit immediately with non-zero code after a first system message at or above the halt level (show only one system message)

 * ``language_code`` (default ``en``, also as ``--language=en``)